 You can use just about any size or shape of crackers for the cheeseboard; here are some ideas:

 best cheese for a charcuterie board?

-You can use any type of soft cheese, hard cheese or crumbly cheese.
-For a softer and crumbly cheese, I like to keep the block whole and slice any cheese that’s harder and is able to be cut into slices.
+You can use soft cheese, hard cheese, or crumbly cheese.
+For a softer and crumbly cheese, I like to keep the block whole and slice any cheese that’s harder and can be cut into slices.

 - Brie Cheese (my absolute favorite)

 - Goat Cheese

 best meats for a charcuterie platter?